 When Bob Zemmel opened Alforno in June 1992, his original singular goal was to bring the brick oven pizza made famous on New Haven’s Wooster Street to the shoreline.
 Those sizzling, thin-crust pies, their chewy crusts slightly charred from the 600-plus degree temperature of a custom-built brick oven, along with crisp salads tossed in signature dressings and exceptional, fresh-baked artisan bread quickly drew a loyal following.

 While the pizza oven remains its heart, Alforno soon evolved into a Tuscan-inspired trattoria (in Italy, a casual and unpretentious place to dine, that uses the best of local ingredients and features ever-changing seasonal menu items).
-It came to be known for its from-scratch kitchen where stocks, sauces, fresh pasta and ravioli are made in-house.
-Where slow-cooked beef and pork roasts never ground meat—are at the heart of the signature Bolognese sauce.
-Where the Osso Buco —prepared with pork shanks rather than veal— and the house-made pistachio sausage are customer favourites.
-Where best-loved seasonal specials include ricotta-stuffed zucchini blossoms over risotto, and brodetto, a fish stew from the Marche region, east of Tuscany.
-Ben Zemmel, Bob’s son, creates a brodetto based on the stew served at Villa Marina restaurant in Fano, Italy, where he cooked while living in Italy for a year.
+It came to be known for its from-scratch kitchen where stocks, sauces, fresh pasta, and ravioli are made in-house.
+Where slow-cooked beef and pork roasts – never ground meat – are at the heart of the signature Bolognese sauce.
+Where the Osso Buco — prepared with pork shanks rather than veal— and the house-made pistachio sausage are customer favorites.
+Where best-loved seasonal specials include tempura-style zucchini blossoms, and brodetto, a fish stew from the Marche region, east of Tuscany.

 Alforno pizza and artisan bread, baked fresh daily, have consistently made “best of” lists, including the Daily Meal’s “101 Best Pizzas in America.”
 Writing in the New York Times, Mark Bittman called Bob “a yeasted dough fanatic.
 His huge peasant loaves of white Tuscan bread belie the notion that good bread can be produced only in Europe or New York, and his pizza crust vies with the best from New Haven – which many people regard as the pizza capital of the world.”